Giving Compass’ Take:

 Just like GLG’s for profit clients, nonprofit consultants like The Bridgespan Group engage with our Council Membership to connect with the world’s best teachers on the world’s most complex subjects.

-Read the full article about how one-to-one learning can foster impact by GLG at Medium.
+Read the full article about how one-to-one learning can foster impact by Jennifer Field at GLG.

 Looking for a way to get involved?